adaptyteam/adapty-docs/versioned_docs/version-3.0/analytics-integration.md

 ### Setting the profile's identifier

-Set the profile's identifier for the selected analytics using [`.updateProfile()`](setting-user-attributes#setting-user-attributes) method.
+Set the profile's identifier for the selected analytics using [`.setIntegrationIdentifier`](setting-user-attributes#setting-user-attributes) method.
 For example, for Amplitude integration, you can set either `amplitudeUserId` or `amplitudeDeviceId`.
 For Mixpanel integration, you have to set `mixpanelUserId`.
 When these identifiers are not set, Adapty will use `customerUserId` instead.
 If the `customerUserId` is not set, we will use our internal profile ID.

 :::warning
 Avoiding duplication